UIImage

 4}

-Used to define separate images for light and dark modes.
+Used for automatically switching images in light and dark mode.

 Example: Display a Single Image